Spin Fighters: Errors

 There are 3 naming errors in Mighty Morphin Power Rangers - series 1.
-Mutitis is incorrectly called Thornos, Hatchasaurus is called Hatchling, and Colossus is labeled as Knight in Shiny Mirrors.
+Mutitis is incorrectly called Thornos, Hatchasaurus is called Hatchling, and Cyclopsis is labeled as Knight in Shiny Mirrors.

-There is one1 naming error in Mighty Morphin Power Rangers - series 2.
+There is one naming error in Mighty Morphin Power Rangers - series 2.
 Octophantom is incorrectly called Elepus.

 There are two missing from Mighty Morphin Power Rangers - series 3.
 It remains unclear why Turbo Launchers were not made to match the Red and Yellow Rangers (The Green Ranger, Tommy Oliver, had become the White Ranger by this point in time, so a Green Ranger Turbo Launcher would not have made sense canonically).
 Also, the stickers are holographic at the outer edge only, rather than prismatic over the entire surface, like series 1 and 2.
 Production models do not match prototypes seen on the back of the packaging for the Thunder Stadium, which had the color fields flipped, thereby providing a more pleasing and accurate color when spinning.
 Furthermore, the design on the White Ranger's Power Coin is wrong, both the Turbo Launcher and the matching Spin Fighter.
 It shows a White Tiger Power Coin, which was never seen on the show.
 (The correct White Ranger Power Coin is supposed to resemble the distinctive markings seen on a Tiger's forehead.)